Neuro-Ophthalmology & Neuro-Otology

 • Excepting spatial alexia, acquired reading disturbances are associated with left hemisphere pathology – usually strokes, tumors, or traumas.

 • Alexia rehabilitation is usually carried out simultaneously with aphasia rehabilitation.

 Alexia without agraphia (also known as occipital alexia or pure alexia) and alexia with agraphia (parietal-temporal alexia or central alexia) were extensively corroborated during the following years.
 They represent the classic alexic syndromes.
-A third, clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, has been proposed (18).
-Reading difficulties in cases of right hemisphere pathology, on the other hand, have been noted since long ago.
-Some mentions of spatial alexia and visuospatial reading disorders associated with right-hemisphere damage are found in the neurology and neuropsychology literature (51).
-Only a few studies, however, have approached the visuospatial reading defects using large samples of patients with right hemisphere pathology (Hecaen 1972; 07).
+A third clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, was later proposed (19).
+A fourth form of alexia, spatial alexia, has been associated with right-hemisphere damage (53; 07).
+However, spatial alexia involving right neglect can also occur after left-hemisphere damage (108).

 The classic alexic syndromes will be initially described.
 The subtypes of alexias included in the psycholinguistic models are further presented.
 Finally, mention is made to alexia in aphasia, hemialexia following section of the posterior corpus callosum, and alexia in phonological and logographic writing systems.